PriyankaPothamsetty/LamabdaTest_SleniumPython101/README.md

 Your test results would be displayed on the test console (or command-line interface if you are using terminal/cmd) and on LambdaTest automation dashboard.

-**Important Note:**
-Microsoft has officially retired Internet Explorer 11 as of June 15, 2022, and recommends using Microsoft Edge.
-However, if you still need to use IE for legacy applications.
-You may observe discrepancies while running tests on Internet Explorer.